raspygold/advent_of_code/2017/01/README.md

---- Day 1: No Time for a Taxicab ---
+--- Day 1: Inverse Captcha ---

-Santa's sleigh uses a very high-precision clock to guide its movements, and the clock's oscillator is regulated by stars.
-Unfortunately, the stars have been stolen... by the Easter Bunny.
-To save Christmas, Santa needs you to retrieve all fifty stars by December 25th.
+The night before Christmas, one of Santa's Elves calls you in a panic.
+"The printer's broken!
+We can't print the Naughty or Nice List!"
+By the time you make it to sub-basement 17, there are only a few minutes until midnight.
+"We have a big problem," she says; "there must be almost fifty bugs in this system, but nothing else can print The List.
+Stand in this square, quick!
+There's no time to explain; if you can convince them to pay you in stars, you'll be able to--" She pulls a lever and the world goes blurry.

+When your eyes can focus again, everything seems a lot more pixelated than before.
+She must have sent you inside the computer!
+You check the system clock: 25 milliseconds until midnight.
+With that much time, you should be able to collect all fifty stars by December 25th.

 Collect stars by solving puzzles.
-Two puzzles will be made available on each day in the advent calendar; the second puzzle is unlocked when you complete the first.
+Two puzzles will be made available on each day millisecond in the advent calendar; the second puzzle is unlocked when you complete the first.
 Each puzzle grants one star.
 Good luck!

-You're airdropped near Easter Bunny Headquarters in a city somewhere.
-"Near", unfortunately, is as close as you can get - the instructions on the Easter Bunny Recruiting Document the Elves intercepted start here, and nobody had time to work them out further.

-The Document indicates that you should start at the given coordinates (where you just landed) and face North.
-Then, follow the provided sequence: either turn left (L) or right (R) 90 degrees, then walk forward the given number of blocks, ending at a new intersection.

-There's no time to follow such ridiculous instructions on foot, though, so you take a moment and work out the destination.
-Given that you can only walk on the street grid of the city, how far is the shortest path to the destination?
+You're standing in a room with "digitization quarantine" written in LEDs along one wall.
+The only door is locked, but it includes a small interface.
+"Restricted Area - Strictly No Digitized Users Allowed."

+It goes on to explain that you may only leave by solving a captcha to prove you're not a human.
+Apparently, you only get one millisecond to solve the captcha: too fast for a normal human, but it feels like hours to you.

+The captcha requires you to review a sequence of digits (your puzzle input) and find the sum of all digits that match the next digit in the list.
+The list is circular, so the digit after the last digit is the first digit in the list.

 For example:

-Following R2, L3 leaves you 2 blocks East and 3 blocks North, or 5 blocks away.
-R2, R2, R2 leaves you 2 blocks due South of your starting position, which is 2 blocks away.
-R5, L5, R5, R3 leaves you 12 blocks away.
-How many blocks away is Easter Bunny HQ?
+1122 produces a sum of 3 (1 + 2) because the first digit (1) matches the second digit and the third digit (2) matches the fourth digit.
+1111 produces 4 because each digit (all 1) matches the next.
+1234 produces 0 because no digit matches the next.
+91212129 produces 9 because the only digit that matches the next one is the last digit, 9.
+What is the solution to your captcha?

 --- Part Two ---

-Then, you notice the instructions continue on the back of the Recruiting Document.
-Easter Bunny HQ is actually at the first location you visit twice.

-For example, if your instructions are R8, R4, R4, R8, the first location you visit twice is 4 blocks away, due East.

-How many blocks away is the first location you visit twice?
+You notice a progress bar that jumps to 50% completion.
+Apparently, the door isn't yet satisfied, but it did emit a star as encouragement.
+The instructions change:

+Now, instead of considering the next digit, it wants you to consider the digit halfway around the circular list.
+That is, if your list contains 10 items, only include a digit in your sum if the digit 10/2 = 5 steps forward matches it.
+Fortunately, your list has an even number of elements.

+For example:

+1212 produces 6: the list contains 4 items, and all four digits match the digit 2 items ahead.
+1221 produces 0, because every comparison is between a 1 and a 2.
+123425 produces 4, because both 2s match each other, but no other digit has a match.
+123123 produces 12.
+12131415 produces 4.
+What is the solution to your new captcha?